 Prepare for a Field Audit

-As part of the due-diligence process, a lender will most likely conduct an onsite audit of your business.
+As part of the asset based lending process, a lender will most likely conduct an onsite audit of your business.
 They’ll visit your space, audit your financials and examine any physical assets that will serve as collateral for the loan.
 If you’re approved, be aware that your lender may perform periodic audits of your collateral to continuously assess value.

 Asset Based Financing Pros and Cons